vincent-camus/carry-cut-back-adder/README.md

 * the CCBA source in VHDL language to implement fully-custom or regular (i.e. with uniformly-sized elements and equally-spaced cuts) CCBA structures
-* a VHDL top-level wrapper to set the desired architecture and structure of the CCBA adder to be simulated and synthetized
+* a VHDL top-level wrapper to set the desired architecture and structure of the CCBA adder to be simulated and synthesized
 * a behavioral testbench to characterize the errors for 32-bit CCBA structures
 * synthesis scripts for Synopsys Design Compiler and Cadence Genus
-* a gate-level timing verification testbench to compare the synthetized netlist against its expected behavior
+* a gate-level timing verification testbench to compare the synthesized netlist against its expected behavior
 * simulation scripts for MentorGraphics Modelsim/Questa
 * part of the Nangate 45nm cell library, a free predictive library developed by Nangate,